-RCC has dual enrollment agreements with most local high school systems to offer college-level courses that can be taken at the college or the high school location.
+Rappahannock Community College has Dual Enrollment agreements with most local high school systems to offer college-level courses that can be taken at the college or the high school location.

-Dual enrollment programs are voluntary and enable students to take courses at RCC while enrolled in high school and provide college level educational opportunities not otherwise available.
+These Dual Enrollment programs are voluntary and enable students to take courses at RCC while enrolled in high school and provide college level educational opportunities not otherwise available.

 Who pays for the tuition, books, testing and other fees related to dual enrollment classes?